sunepoulsen/adopt/adopt-examples/README.md

-# Adopt TopComponents Example
+# Adopt Examples

+This folder contains all the examples with Adopt:

-Example that illustrates how to use the Adopt JavaFX TopComponents Api to add content to the application window.
+- [adopt-example-topcomponents](adopt-example-topcomponents/README.md): Illustrates how to use the Adopt JavaFX TopComponents Api.

-## Modules

-- **adopt-example-topcomponents-app**: Application module that integrates the entire application with example modules and Adopt Modules.